What Should I Wear?

 - Wear sunscreen, and don't forget goggles or sunglasses for eye protection.

 We realize that your first visit to a new resort can be a bit overwhelming.
 This guide should assist you with any questions you may have, but please feel free to ask any staff member if you have additional questions or concerns.

 - Bear Creek offers plenty of free parking.
 There is a loading/unloading area immediately in front of the plaza near the rental shop and ticket windows.
 Complimentary shuttle service from the parking lots is available on weekends and holidays.

 - Your first stop should be at the ticket windows, located just off the lower parking lot at the front of the plaza.
 Here you can purchase your lift tickets, rental tickets, Discovery lift/lesson/rental packages, or snowtubing tickets.
 When you receive your tickets, please attach them immediately to your jacket or outerwear.
-(If you arrive with a Group, the group leader should proceed to the Group Sales office inside the lower lobby to pick up your tickets.)
+(If you arrive with a Group, the group leader should proceed to the Group Sales office located in Rental Building on the side by the parking lot.)